Pseudo-modularity and Iwasawa theory: Ordinary Pseudorepresentations

-The reducibility ideal exists and can be expressed in terms of the GMA structure, which will be useful in the sequel.
-For simplicity we restrict to the case $d = r = 2$, i.e.\ $\cE$ is type $(1,1)$. \begin{prop}[{\cite[\S1.5.1]{BC2009}}] Let $A$, $E$ and $D: E \to A$ be as in Theorem \ref{thm:CH_is_GMA} and assume that $\cE$ is type $(1,1)$.
-Then the image of $\cA_{1,2} \otimes_A \cA_{2,1}$ in $A$ under the multiplication map $\varphi_{1,2,1}$ (as in Example \ref{exmp:2x2GMA}) is the reducibility ideal $J_D$ of $D$.
+The reducibility ideal exists and, in the residually multiplicity-free case ($\bro_1 \not\simeq \bro_2$), can be expressed in terms of the GMA structure, which will be useful in the sequel.
+For simplicity we restrict to the case $d = r = 2$, i.e.\ $\cE$ is type $(1,1)$. \begin{prop}[{\cite[\S1.5.1]{BC2009}}] Let $A$, $E$ and $D: E \to A$ be as in Theorem \ref{thm:CH_is_GMA}.
+Choose a lift of idempotents $\cE$ in $E$ and assume that it is of type $(1,1)$.
+The image of $\cA_{1,2} \otimes_A \cA_{2,1}$ in $A$ under the multiplication map $\varphi_{1,2,1}$ (as in Example \ref{exmp:2x2GMA}) is the reducibility ideal $J_D$ of $D$.
 For any commutative ring map $f: A \ra B$, the induced pseudorepresentation $f \circ D: E \otimes_A B \ra B$ is reducible if and only if $f$ factors through $A/J_D$. \end{prop}

 In the same way, we call a $2$-dimensional Cayley-Hamilton representation $f: (E,D) \ra (E',D')$ of $(E,D)$ \emph{reducible} when the pseudorepresentation $D' \circ f$ is reducible, and call it \emph{irreducible} otherwise.
 Likewise, we call a $2$-dimensional Cayley-Hamilton representation $(A, (E,D), \rho: G \ra E^\times)$ of a group $G$ with residual pseudorepresentation $\Db$ \emph{reducible} when the induced pseudorepresentation $D: G \ra A$ is reducible, and call it \emph{irreducible} otherwise.